allebb/metar/README.md

 [![Latest Unstable Version](https://poser.pugx.org/ballen/metar/v/unstable)](https://packagist.org/packages/ballen/metar)
 [![License](https://poser.pugx.org/ballen/metar/license)](https://packagist.org/packages/ballen/metar)

-A PHP library to query aerodrome METAR information, the library queries real-world METAR data direct from the National Oceanic and Atmospheric Administration (NOAA) and optionally for VATSIM.
+A PHP library to query aerodrome METAR information, the library queries real-world METAR data direct from the National Oceanic and Atmospheric Administration (NOAA) and optionally for VATSIM or IVAO.

-__The default provider that is configured by this library is NOAA, if you decide to change the provider to VATSIM you SHOULD NOT use it for real-world METAR reports.__
+__The default provider that is configured by this library is NOAA, if you decide to change the provider to VATSIM or IVAO you SHOULD NOT use it for real-world METAR reports.__

 Requirements
 ------------